gabrielcapilla/min/README.md

 ![image](/assets/images/headerdark.png)

-## :keyboard: Keyboard Centered Design
+## :dart: Keyboard Centered Design

 See quick definitions and answers.
 Jump to any site quickly.
 Use the shortcuts.